ThomasKressNMR/NMR-Facility-Logger/readme.md

 Data streams from each spectrometer:
 1. MAS monitoring: Drive, bearing, main pressures, MAS rate
 2. Field logging: Parsed from helium log files
-3. Field drift detection: Monitors for abnormal field variations
+3. Field detection: Useful e.g. for in situ work where the lock solvent chemical shift depends on the state-of-charge of a battery

 This provides instructions for an Avance Neo system running in Almalinux, with a MAS3 unit (software 20240830_1845)